JetBrains/amper/docs/src/reference/module.md

 ### `settings.java`

-`settings:java:` configures the Java language and the compiler.
+`settings.java` configures the Java language and the compiler.

 | Attribute                      | Description                                              | Default |
 |--------------------------------|----------------------------------------------------------|---------|